mmmeyers/meowbox/NOTES.md

 ---

-1. What is the root route? - 'welcome#home'
+1. What is the root route? - 'subscriptions#index'
-  - need to make a welcome controller (acts like a static controller) - DONE
-  - need to make a view that links to sign up or log in - DONE (simple for now)

-2. When a user signs up, they are taken from the root page to a sign up page.
-  - after they sign up, where do they go? - probably want them to see all subscriptions available, so to a subscriptions index page - right now they go to the home page that links to subscriptions index - DONE
+  - A visitor can see the list of available subscriptions as well as click on the links to see each individual one, but if they try to subscribe, then it redirects them to sign up or log in.

-3. When a user logs in, they are taken from the root page to a login page.
+2. When a user signs up or logs in, they are taken to the subscriptions index page where they can see each individual item and then subscribe.
-  - after they log in, where do they go? - they go to the home page that links them to profile page - DONE

-  so the sign up and login both redirect to the welcome controller home page.
-Make links to see available subscriptions (for new users), and a link to see profile page - DONE

 3. Add roles to user class.
+(DONE)

 4. Let's work on the subscriptions index page.
 We want to list here the 3 types of subscriptions available, along with links to each of their show pages.
 The visitor should be able to see this page, along with the show pages as well.
 Subscriptions are hard-coded. - DONE - Anyone can access the subscriptions page at this point and link to each level's show page.